OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/one_fabricmanager.md

 ...
 ```

-2. Ensure that all partitions are marked as `INACTIVE`.

-3. Activate multiple partitions with the `onefabric activate` command.
+2. Activate multiple partitions with the `onefabric activate` command.
 As an example: split the 8 GPUs into two 4-GPU groups on host ID 0:

 ```bash
 oneadmin@opennebula-gpu01:~$ onefabric activate 1 --host 0